paarthenon/variant/docu/docs/book/augment.md

 ## Patching Instances

 The augmentation function can accept a parameter, the in-progress variant.

-This is an example ripped from a unit test.
-TODO: Include a tailored example.
+For a basic example, let's patch in a `nameLength` property to our `Animal`s from earlier.

 ```ts
 const BetterAnimal = variant(augment(Animal, animal => ({nameLength: animal.name.length})));